 It is also important to have email policy guidelines so that employees are aware of how they should as well as shouldn't be using emails.
 Understanding general email etiquette is essential for most employees.

 - Choose a strong password (the current recommendation is 3 random words)

 - Never hand out your email password, even to colleagues.

 - Don't write down your password

-A good email policy also could help to avoid phishing emails by establishing rules to avoid some of the tell tale signs of phishing emails.
+A good email policy also could help to avoid phishing emails by establishing rules to avoid some of the telltale signs of phishing emails.
 Unfortunately, phishing is something that can't be avoided and blaming the employee could do more harm than good.
-But by laying out clearly what to avoid, it could help mitigate the risk to the company.
+But laying out clearly what to avoid, could help mitigate the risk to the company.